-Are you looking for a better way to train your employees than well-worn, linear click-and-read courses?
+Are you looking for a way to train your employees that’s better than well-worn, linear click-and-read courses?
 This is where branching scenarios can help.
-Place your learners into the role of decision makers, let them make their own choices and see the results they yield.
+Have your learners take on the role of decision makers, let them make their own choices, and see the results.

-Simply put, branching scenarios are routes through the learning content that depend on the actions made by a learner.
-They challenge a user to make decisions and then represent the consequences that arise based upon the action that is taken.
+Simply put, branching scenarios are routes through the learning content that depend on the actions taken by a learner.
+They challenge a user to make decisions and then represent the consequences that ensue based upon the action that was taken.

 There may be different levels of branching.
 For instance, let’s take a look at “Lifesaver,” an award-winning crisis simulator designed to teach CPR.
 This is a complete live-action film that places the viewer right in the middle of a serious problem and gets them to make the choices they’d have to make in an actual emergency, with the clock ticking.
 If they make the wrong decision, someone dies!

 As you can see, “Lifesaver” provides a scenario with a high level of interactivity, and creating such a film requires professional filmmaking skills and significant costs.

 Here’s another example.
-This is a quiz created with iSpring Suite Max to test learners’ knowledge of the highest mountain in the world.
+This is a quiz created with iSpring Suite Max to test learners’ knowledge of diet and nutrition.

 The quiz also involves branching, but on a different level (this is the simplest kind of branching).
 In case the learner answers a question correctly, they proceed to another challenging question.
-If the learner fails a question, they are automatically forwarded to a slide with additional information on the subject.
+If the learner answers a question incorrectly, they are automatically forwarded to a slide with additional information on the subject.
 This is how it looks structurally:

 Why Should You Use Branching Scenarios?